anybodesign/fs-onepage/README.md

 You can set 3 different colors:
 * The primary one should be dark enough to support white text.
-* The secondary one will used as background color for sections (with a low opacity) and color for links.
+* The secondary one will be used as background color for sections (with a low opacity) and color for links.
-* The contrast colors can be used for styling blocks in the new editor.
+* The contrast color can be used to style blocks in the new editor.

 ### Page templates

-Some page templates can be useful.
+These page templates could be useful:
 * Animated image: the featured image is set to 50% of the screen width and is slightly animated.
 * Standalone page: with the one-page option set, this kind of page will not appear in the main navigation menu, but will link to another page.

 ## Menus

-There are two navigation menus locations: _main menu_ in the header and _footer menu_ in the footer :)
+There are two navigation menu locations: _main menu_ in the header and _footer menu_ in the footer :)

 When the one-page option is set, the main menu location is used to display your pages.

 ## Widgets